Leaders for Tomorrow

 Today’s high school students are tomorrow’s Jewish leaders.
 In 2019, JCRB|AJC launched AJC's Leaders For Tomorrow (LFT) program, which empowers young Jews to speak up for Israel and the Jewish people.

 LFT helps high school students develop a strong Jewish identity and trains them as advocates for Israel, and to be voices against antisemitism.
 LFT gives students the tools to talk about the issues impacting world Jewry today, and the confidence to stand up for these issues in college and throughout their lives, no matter how difficult the situation.

 This program is open to students in their sophomore, junior, or senior years.
-Applications for the 2020-2021 cohort are now open.
+Applications for the 2020-2021 cohort are now closed.
 Please contact email@example.com with any questions.